ampel360/Robbbo-T/README.md

 | :-------------- | :------------- | :------------------------------------------------------ | :--------------------------- |
 | AS              | Air System     | Systems operating primarily in Earth's atmosphere       | Below 30,000 meters          |
 | SP              | Space System   | Systems operating primarily in space                    | Above 30,000 meters          |
+*Note: This boundary is a general guideline representing the typical primary operational envelope.
+Specific models designated as 'AS' may have operational ceilings exceeding this altitude (e.g., high-altitude research aircraft or stratospheric platforms) but are still considered air systems due to their atmospheric operational nature and certification paths.*

 #### 1.3.2 Autonomy Level (A)